aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/portal-account-setup.md

 ---

 ## Overview
-If you previously had an account on the legacy Portal, you'll be able to log in using the same email address.
-This guide details the process of the initial login and security setup for these customers.
+ This guide details the process of the login and security setup for customers on their first login to the new Portal.
+This applies to anyone who previously had an account on the legacy Portal, in which case the same email can be used to log in.
+It also applies to anyone who has had their user created by an administrator.

-Please note that at this time, brand new customers without accounts on the legacy Portal will need to be onboarded via the AUCloud Support Desk (support@australiacloud.com.au) before following the steps in this guide.
+If you are looking for a guide on how to create a new user account as an administrator, please [click here](.portal-users-mgmt.md)

 ### Initial Setup